-The best part of this story was afterwards when the kids were getting in bed, we had fun playing "This Little Piggy" on their cute little toes.
+The best part of this story was afterwards when the kids were getting in bed, we had fun playing “This Little Piggy” on their cute little toes.
 We have always loved that silly game, and I always let my kids take a turn to decide where they want each of their little piggies to go.
-Last night most of Luke's little piggy's went to McDonald's, it was quite fun entertainment for me.
+Last night most of my youngest son’s little piggy’s went to McDonald’s, it was quite fun entertainment for me.

 Like I said before, the best part of this week was getting to make our fun paper plate pirates.